BrianSigafoos/briansigafoos.github.io/content/2013-07-26-setting-up-jekyll-blog.md

 - [tagbuild.sh by copyninja][] to copy tags so Github shows them correctly, which I also [modified][] to have it do even more
 - [instafeed.js][] to add a [photos][] page and sidebar with recent Instagram photos

-[alias generator for Jekyll]: https://github.com/tsmango/jekyll_alias_generator
+[alias generator for jekyll]: https://github.com/tsmango/jekyll_alias_generator
 [tags generator]: http://charliepark.org/tags-in-jekyll/
 [tagbuild.sh by copyninja]: https://github.com/copyninja/copyninja.github.com/blob/master/tagbuild.sh
 [modified]: https://github.com/BrianSigafoos/briansigafoos.github.io/blob/master/tagbuild.sh